KMWacker/growthdata/README.md

 # growthdata
 Panel dataset on correlates of economic growth: 1970-2019

-This branch of the "growthdata" package contains the STATA codes necessary to reproduce our WBPRWP.
+This branch of the "growthdata" package contains the STATA codes and data necessary to reproduce our WBPRWP.

 WBPRWP_analysis.do explains what data to load and contains all relevant commands.